composable-com/composable-ui/docs/docs/build_and_deploy/deploy_aws.md

     appRoot: composable-ui

 ```
-- The Environment Variables are configured in the the `Advanced Settings` section.
+- The Environment Variables are configured in the `Advanced Settings` section.
 We will skip this for now, and come back to this in a later step.
 - Click `Next`.
 - Click `Save and deploy`.